 Haga clic aquí para solicitar un intérprete para la conferencia de maestros y padres o simplemente indique su idioma preferido en la casilla para comentarios opcionales “optional comments” cuando programe las citas para las conferencias en la página web “MyConferenceTime” (el enlace se enviará la semana próxima).

 Пожалуйста, нажмите здесь, чтобы запросить переводчика для родительских конференций с учителями, или, когда Вы будете назначать встречу на вебсайте “MyConferenceTime”(ссылка будет отправлена на следующей неделе) в колонке ‘optional comments’ укажите, на каком языке Вы предпочитаете общаться с учителями.

 PSAT for Sophomores - October 26

 At this time we are hosting the PSAT for sophomores (and some juniors) on October 26th.
 To help with social distancing we will use Fort's main gym and the gym at the Jim Parsley Center.

 The PSAT is free for all sophomores.
 We will send more info to student district email accounts including where they will take the test the week of Oct 11th.

 FROM OUR COUNSELING CENTER

 If you have questions or concerns regarding your student’s schedule, high school planning, or other issues, please contact us at the Fort Vancouver Counseling Center.
 We serve students alphabetically based on their last name.
-A list of our counselors and their contact info can be found below.
-You can also request an appointment by contacting our Counseling Clerk, Cheri Chavers, at 313-4007.
+A list of our counselors, as well as their email addresses and phone numbers can be found below.
+You can also request an appointment by contacting our Counseling Clerk, Julie Foley, at 313-4007.

 Students A-Dar : Mike Dillman